-Our goal is to determine $({\bf a}, b)$ such that if the feature vectors are assigned to one of two partitions based on $u_t\leq b$, then the average of the entropy of the class distribution in the partitions is minimized.
-Note that the entropy of class $k$ due to the partitioning via hyperplane $\eta({\bf a}, b)$ is $h(p_k)$, which is the entropy of a Bernoulli process with probability $p_k$ of one of two values.
-Binary entropy function is given by $h(p) = -p\log _{2}p-(1-p)\log _{2}(1-p)$.

-The class of hyperplanes can be determined by designing the optimum ${\bf a}$ and $b$ for each hyperplane such that if the feature vectors at the current node are assigned to one of two partitions based on whether ${\bf x}^{\intercal} {\bf a}\leq b$, then the average of the entropy of the class distribution in the partitions is minimized \cite{padmanabhan1999partitioning}.
+where $S_k$ is the set of the hyperplanes $j$ for which the hyper bin $k$ lies to the right of $b_j$.
+Our goal is to decide the class of hyperplanes with optimal $\{({\bf a}_j, b_j)\}_{j=1}^J$ such that if we assign the feature vectors at each source to one of two partitions based on whether $u_t\leq b$ (or equivalently ${\bf x}^{\intercal} {\bf a}\leq b$), then the average of the entropy of the class distribution in the partitions is minimized \cite{padmanabhan1999partitioning}.
 Minimizing the entropy of partitioning is equivalent to maximizing the mutual information associated with the partitioning, i.e., the difference between the entropy of function $f$ and the average of the entropy of the partitions.

 Our objective is to minimize the entropy of the partitioning.
-To that end, we choose the following mutual information metric that is associated with the hyper binning-based partitioning scheme and is given by the difference
+To that end, we choose the following mutual information metric associated with the partitioning via hyper binning: